gamesbook/protograf/docs/source/basic_concepts.rst

 **protograf** also allows units of *points*, which are the measurement units traditionally used in the printing industry.
 There are 72 points in 1 inch.
-Internal calculations in **protograf** are all done in point units i.e. all inputs, regardless of being inches or centimetres are converted to points.
+Internal calculations in **protograf** are all done in point units i.e. all inputs, regardless of their being inches, centimetres, or anything else, are converted to points.

 ..
 NOTE::

    In a few cases, **protograf** adopts the word "size" where point units are in use e.g. font size, but because the term is such a general one,  it's not really used that much.

 .. _stroke-concept: